alielasmar/CSC212FinalProject/README.md

 Instructions to use GUI

-Computer Requirements : Unfortunantly our GUI only supports Mac OS 12.00+
+Computer Requirements : Currently our GUI can only be run using the QT framework

 In your terminal you must type in 'chmod -R 755' then drag the application into the terminal and place it after what you have just typed